modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 Assuming you are looking for an alternative to Documenter.jl, you can try out [Pollen.jl](https://github.com/lorenzoh/Pollen.jl).
 In another category, [Replay.jl](https://github.com/AtelierArith/Replay.jl) allows you to replay instructions entered into your terminal as an ASCII video, which is nice for tutorials.

+[DocumenterCitations.jl](https://github.com/ali-ramadhan/DocumenterCitations.jl) allows you to insert citations inside the documentation website from a BibTex file.

 }

+## Literate programming

+Scientific software is often hard to grasp, and the code alone may not be very enlightening.
+Whether it is for package documentation or to write papers and books, you might want to interleave code with texts, formulas, images and so on.
+In addition to the [Pluto.jl](https://github.com/fonsp/Pluto.jl) and [Jupyter](https://jupyter.org/) notebooks, take a look at [Literate.jl](https://github.com/fredrikekre/Literate.jl) to enrich your code with comments and translate it to various formats.
+[Quarto](https://quarto.org/) is another cross-language notebook system that supports Python, R and Julia, while [Books.jl](https://github.com/JuliaBooks/Books.jl) is more relevant to draft long documents.

 ## Versions and registration